Fromage Fort Recipe

 What types of cheese work best in fromage fort?

-The recipe intentionally calls for “all sorts” of leftover cheese — the point is to use up whatever odds and ends are in your fridge.
-The instructions note that if you’re working with hard cheeses, adding 1–2 pats of butter will smooth them out and add creaminess, while wine helps thin the mixture and improve spreadability.
+I intentionally call for “all sorts” of leftover cheese — the point is to use up whatever odds and ends are in your fridge.
+If you’re working with hard cheeses, add 1–2 pats of butter to smooth them out and add creaminess; wine helps thin the mixture and improve spreadability.

 Can I freeze fromage fort if I make too much?

-Yes — the recipe says to store it covered in the refrigerator for up to a week, or freeze it in an airtight container for up to 3 months.
+Yes — store it covered in the refrigerator for up to a week, or freeze it in an airtight container for up to 3 months.

 Add a comment Add a comment